MegAnthonyKeogh/store/README.md

 Here's my config below.
 I have crossed out the server.
 The servername and the database information are separated by the semicolon(;).
 ![Web Configuration for Data Layer](DCwebConfig.png)

+Now it's time to add the code to our Data Layer to establish a connection to our data and and call our Stored Procedure GetProductsAsync.